What is the Industry Traceback Group?

 ITG Report | Combatting Illegal Robocalls

-The latest ITG report highlights the group’s accomplishments in combatting illegal robocalls.
+The 2021 ITG report highlights the group’s accomplishments in combatting illegal robocalls.
 From reducing the average time to complete a traceback by 50% to increasing the number of tracebacks each month by 115%, ITG members have conducted more than 2,500 tracebacks.

 How does traceback work?